brave/qa-resources/wikitemplate-ReducedDesktop.md

 - [ ]  Verify you are able to perform a contribution
 - [ ]  Verify if you disable auto-contribute you are still able to tip regular sites and YouTube creators

+### TLS Pinning

+- [ ] Visit https://ssl-pinning.someblog.org/ and verify a pinning error is displayed

 ## Update tests

 - [ ]  Verify visiting `brave://settings/help` triggers update check